 Brother Printers have also been well-known for their offline problems.
-The printer seems to be working fine but appears offline on your computer even though it is connected with the network.
+The printer seems to be working fine but appears offline or doesn’t respond on your computer even though it is connected with the network.
 This might particularly happen after the printer is connected to the network or is set idle for some time.
 We have listed down a number of different solutions to this problem.
 Take a look.

 Solution 1: Setting as Default Printer